suryajayaraman/dl_blogs/Tensorrt_cpp/tensorrt_cpp.md

     - CUDA initializes and caches some data.
 So, first call is always slower.
 Use avg time across multiple cycles
     - 4-6 times using FP16 mode, 2-3 times using FP32 mode

-- Python vs CPP api
-    - Python API
-        - reuse pre and post processing transforms
-        - Make sure inference transforms are possible (on deployment Hardware)
-    - C++ API
-        - C++ API support for more platforms (64-bit windows)
-        - mulithreading possible.
-In python, CPython can use only 1 system thread, due to GIL
-        - recommended for cpp applications
-    - Thrust platform for GPU supported function (like sort), from NVIDIA
 - Tensorrt C++ API
     - pre-requisite
         - libnvinfer, libnvonnxparser, libnvparser